comsompom/vozhyk/robot_station/esp_connector/README.md

 - Password: `vozhyk-esp32`
 - ESP32 IP: `192.168.4.1`

+For the current iPhone app build, manually join this Wi-Fi network from iOS Settings first.
+The app cannot auto-join the AP when signed with a personal Apple development team because the required Hotspot Configuration entitlement is not available for personal teams.

 ## Upload

 Open this folder in Visual Studio Code with the PlatformIO extension: